Privacy Notice for 13-16 Year Olds

 NHS Digital sub-contract Amazon Web Services (AWS) to store your patient data.
 We have been informed that the data will always remain in the UK and will be fully encrypted both in transit and at rest.
 We have further been advised that AWS offers the very highest levels of security and support.
 The Practice does not have any influence over how the data is stored as this is decided centrally by NHS Digital.

-Other people who we provide your information to:
+9. Other people who we provide your Information to

-- Severnside Integrated Urgent Care Service-incorporates NHS111, this is an Out of hours service for GP Practices this service ensures that you receive the right level of care for your condition.
+I. Severnside Integrated Urgent Care Service - incorporates NHS111, this is an Out of hours service for GP Practices this service ensures that you receive the right level of care for your condition.

-- CQC- Care Quality Commission –Regulate and inspect health and social care services across the UK.
+J. CQC- Care Quality Commission - Regulate and inspect health and social care services across the UK.

 The CCG also collects information about whether patients have long term conditions such as diabetes, blood pressure, cholesterol levels and medication.
 However, this information is anonymous and does not include anything written as notes by the GP and cannot be linked to you.

-- One Care – this agreement allows patients from the surgery to be seen and treated by GPs from other surgeries in the evening and at weekend.
+The One Care agreement allows patients from the surgery to be seen and treated by GPs from other surgeries in the evening and at weekend.
 The agreement allows a GP in other localities to access the GP record securely and allows information about the consultation to be written into the record.

-- St Peter’s Hospice – this agreement enables hospice staff to read the records of patients in their care.
-This information can be read by the healthcare professional to improve the patients care, but they are not able to amend the GP medical record
+The St Peter’s Hospice agreement enables hospice staff to read the records of patients in their care.
+This information can be read by the healthcare professional to improve the patients care, but they are not able to amend the GP medical record.

 The Law states that personal information about your health falls into a special category of information because it is very sensitive.
 Reasons that may entitle us to use and process your information may be as follows: